-The Chief Financial Officer of the Authority is the President of TexSTAR.
-The Authority has investments of \$143.8 million and \$127.9 million, respectively, in TexSTAR as of June 30, 2019 and 2018.
+The Chief Financial Officer of the Authority is the President of the Board of TexSTAR.
+The Authority has investments of \$293.1 million and \$143.8 million, respectively, in TexSTAR as of June 30, 2020 and 2019.

-Money market mutual fund: The Goldman Sachs Financial Square Treasury Obligations Fund is a government money market fund under Rule 2a-7 of the Investment Company Act of 1940, as amended.
-As such, the fund values its securities using amortized cost.
-The fund is rated Aaa by Moody's as of June 30, 2019.
+Money market mutual fund: The Goldman Sachs Financial Square Treasury Obligations Fund is a government money market fund.
+The fund values its securities using net asset value.
+The fund is rated Aaa by Moody's as of June 30, 2020.
 The redemption frequency is one day and there are no unfunded commitments.

 Credit risk: Credit risk is the risk than an issuer or other counterparty to an investment will not fulfill its obligations to the Authority.
-To help mitigate credit risk, credit quality guidelines are incorporated into the investment policy, as follows:
+To help mitigate credit risk, credit quality quidelines are incorporated into the investment policy, as follows: